vvijaykar/the_policy_lab/README.md

 Your task: As a first pass at this question, the Head of Data Science has asked you to answer some initial questions about the feasibility of this plan.
 In particular, they have asked:

-How many people live in Providence?
+1. How many people live in Providence?
-How many people who are at least 65 years old live in Providence?
+2. How many people who are at least 65 years old live in Providence?
-How many people who are at least 65 years old live within one mile of Classical High School in Providence (called CLASSICAL in the data set)?
+3. How many people who are at least 65 years old live within one mile of Classical High School in Providence (called CLASSICAL in the data set)?
-What is the mean distance a resident of Providence who is at least 65 years old lives from their nearest school?
+4.What is the mean distance a resident of Providence who is at least 65 years old lives from their nearest school?